Cheltenham Spa railway station: Redevelopment proposals

-In early 2012 Cheltenham Council released a Railway Station concept statement, promoting various enhancements at the station.
-In March 2013 the Gloucestershire Local Transport Body (LTB) asked for bids from the local area for transport projects which could be funded in the period 2015 to 2019.
-A proposal to significantly enhance the station, with new passenger facilities and install a new south-facing bay platform enabling trains to reverse was put forward.
+In early 2012, Cheltenham Council released a concept statement promoting various enhancements at the station.
+In March 2013, the Gloucestershire Local Transport Body (LTB) asked for bids from the local area for transport projects which could be funded in the period 2015 to 2019.
+A proposal to significantly enhance the station with new passenger facilities, and install a new south-facing bay platform to enable trains to reverse and increase capacity, was put forward.

-During the development and optioneering phase of the submission, it was that two new bay platforms were required.
+During the development phase of the submission, it was found that two new bay platforms were required.
 This configuration formed the basis of a station regeneration proposal that was submitted to the Gloucestershire Local Transport Body for consideration in early March 2013.
-Following short listing to stage 2, a second funding proposal was submitted on 10 May 2013.
-Cheltenham Spa Station and the other various transport scheme proposals were all published for public consultation on the LTB website on 13 May 2013.
+Following short-listing to stage 2, a second funding proposal was submitted in May 2013.
+Proposals for the station and various other transport schemes were published for public consultation on the LTB website in the same month, and the LTB allocated £3.3 million to the scheme, which had an estimated total cost of £20 million.

-In February 2014 the scheme was shelved after both Network Rail and train operator First Great Western refused to back the portion of the proposals relating to the additional platforms, though they were supportive of the need to upgrade other passenger facilities (station building & taxi/bus interchange improvements and better car parking).
+In February 2014, the scheme was shelved after both Network Rail and train operator First Great Western refused to back the portion of the proposals relating to the additional platforms.
+They were supportive of the need to upgrade other passenger facilities, including the station building, taxi/bus interchange and car parking improvements.